hrdtbs/hrdtbs/README.md

 # About me

+I don't know what to write, so if you have any questions, please let me know via the "Send Feedback" button on the right or Twitter.

 ### drawing

 I have been an illustrator for about 6 years, and also worked as a Manga artist, but I'm better at drawing portraits.